Pyrite: Historical

+Marcasite jewelry, using small faceted pieces of pyrite, often set in silver, has been made since ancient times and was popular in the Victorian era.
+When the term became common in jewelry making, "marcasite" referred to all iron sulfides including pyrite, and not to the eponymous orthorhombic FeS_{2} mineral marcasite, which is lighter in color, brittle and chemically unstable, and thus not suitable for jewelry making.

 Pyrite gained a brief popularity in the 16th and 17th centuries as a source of ignition in early firearms, most notably the wheellock, where a sample of pyrite was placed against a circular file to strike the sparks needed to fire the gun.

-Pyrite is used with flintstone and a form of tinder made of stringybark by the Kaurna people of South Australia, as a traditional method of starting fires.